-- begin with the balance sheet expressed in foreign currency; - + calculate the adjustment in terms of foreign currency as the difference in price (in - foreign currency terms) multiplied by the number of securities; and - convert the resulting adjustment into euro.
+- begin with the balance sheet expressed in foreign currency; - calculate the adjustment in terms of foreign currency as the difference in price (in foreign currency terms) multiplied by the number of securities; and - convert the resulting adjustment into euro. - b.)
+The exchange rate adjustment is not currently calculated in respect of the items 'investment fund shares/units' and 'equity' since Regulation (EC) No 1071/2013 does not require reporting institutions to supply a currency breakdown of 'investment fund shares/units' and

-The exchange rate adjustment is not currently calculated in respect of item 'shares and other equity' since the Regulation does not require reporting institutions to supply a currency breakdown of 'shares and other equity', either as euro/non-euro in the monthly balance sheet (Table 1) nor a detailed currency breakdown for the USD, CHF, JPY as provided in Table 4 (formerly Table 5).
+'equity', either as euro/non-euro in the monthly balance sheet (Table 1) nor a detailed currency breakdown for the USD, CHF, JPY as provided in Table 4.

-Therefore, should the exchange rate effects be excluded when calculating the revaluation adjustment in respect of the item 'shares and other equity' as for any other item of the balance sheet?
+Therefore, should the exchange rate effects be excluded when calculating the revaluation adjustment in respect of the item 'investment fund shares/units' and 'equity' as for any other item of the balance sheet?
 Or, should an exception be applied to this item, i.e., the price revaluation should contain all changes in value, also including the exchange rate adjustment?

-In the case of 'shares and other equity' the currency in which the shares are quoted has no direct relevance for the price of the shares.
+In the case of 'investment fund shares/units' and 'equity' the currency in which the shares are quoted has no direct relevance for the price of the shares.
 Changes in the price of shares fully reflect the impact of changes in relative exchange rates.
 Hence, exchange rate effects must be considered together with the price effects.
 Furthermore, there is no link between the currency in which the share is listed and the response of that share price to changes in relative exchange rates.

-The application of a separate exchange rate adjustment to 'shares and other equity' could result in an artificial distortion.
-Therefore, the ECB has indicated that the price revaluation adjustment of item 'shares and other equity' can be reported including all changes in value, not separating the part of the changes in value caused by the changes in the exchange rate.
+The application of a separate exchange rate adjustment to 'investment fund shares/units' and 'equity' could result in an artificial distortion.
+Therefore, the ECB has indicated that the price revaluation adjustment of item investment fund shares/units' and 'equity' can be reported including all changes in value, not separating the part of the changes in value caused by the changes in the exchange rate.